codio/site/source/docs/education/classes/class-students.html.md

 SCREENSHOT SHOWING STUDENTS SELECTED

 A newly created class will not yet have any students, so you should add some from this screen.
-You can enter the Codio user name or a part of their full name.
-Once you have found the correct students, they are added to the list.
+You can enter the Codio user name or a part of their full name within the Add Student search field.